fighting-game-button-challenge (Fighting Game Button Challenge)

 - This app aims to achieve that.

-- However, it is limited to a feasible scope.
-Specifications are narrowed.
-Itâs not a panacea.
-The fundamental premise is to utilize both actual matches and training mode.
+- However, it focuses on what’s achievable.
+It narrows down specifications.
+It’s not a panacea.
+The fundamental premise is to also utilize actual matches and training mode.

-- Most fighting game tutorials are structured such that:
+- Most fighting game control tutorials:

 - Startup Time